 Tips for scheduling Meetings with your Congressional Representatives

 Now is the time!
 In accordance with your state’s rules on advocacy, we recommend scheduling your appointments as soon as possible.
 The earlier you send your requests, the better the congressional office is able to fit you in.
 We ask that AMCHP conference attendees schedule their own appointments so that it fits into your travel schedule and meeting plans.
-While we have officially set aside time on afternoon of Tuesday, February 15 for visits and an AMCHP Congressional Reception we encourage members to schedule visits during any free time you might have while in DC.
+While we have officially set aside time on the afternoon of Tuesday, February 15 for visits and an AMCHP Congressional Reception, we encourage members to schedule visits during any free time you might have while in DC.

 Here are some simple steps for scheduling a visit:

 · Locate your Congressional Representatives